nico-amsterdam/nico-amsterdam.github.io/index.md

 ## Mars

-Elon Musk want to bring people to Mars.
-Like a designated survivor.
+Elon Musk wants to bring people to Mars.
+Like designated survivors for the human race.
+Except, Mars is just a big rock, not suitable for humans.
+No breathing atmosphere, no magnetosphere, very dry, very cold.
+Radiation will make you very sick.
+It's safer in Chernobyl.
+It's easer to survive in death vallay.
+If you have the money; it makes far more sense to try to resque earth and safe billions of lives, instead of invading Mars with a few people and die there.

 ## Ice age